rbajaj1997/50-day-challenge/README.md

 - Html `audio` elements were used in this project. `play()` method is for playing songs.
 To stop the songs we have to first pause it using `pause()` method and then set `currentTime` property to 0.
 - Also we created elements dynamically and appended them to body here.

+---

+### Day 10 - Dad Jokes

+- Learnt about fetch api.
+And this project showed how to use it via promises as well as via async await method.
+Also there are differnt properties we can pass as config while making API call.
+Like this project showed the use of `Accept: application/json` here.
+- `letter-spacing`, `line-height`, `box-shadow` are useful properties to make an application look good.